2020 Annual Meeting

 Sherwood-Randall served from 2014 to 2017 as Deputy Secretary at the U.S. Department of Energy (DOE).
 In her capacity as deputy secretary, she was the Department’s chief operating officer, overseeing a budget of nearly $30 billion and a workforce of more than 113,000 people.
 She provided strategic direction for DOE’s broad missions in nuclear deterrence and proliferation prevention, science and energy, environmental management, emergency response, and grid security.
 While at DOE, she developed and implemented a new approach to fulfilling the agency’s growing responsibilities for grid resilience and emergency response to meet growing natural, physical, and cyber threats.
 She also led energy, climate, and nuclear security dialogues with global partners including China, the European Union, India, Japan, Korea, Saudi Arabia, and the United Arab Emirates.

-From 2013 to 2014 Sherwood-Randall was the White House Coordinator for Defense Policy, Countering Weapons of Mass Destruction, and Arms Control in 2013-2014, with responsibility for U.S. defense strategy, policy, and budget planning.
+From 2013 to 2014 Sherwood-Randall was the White House Coordinator for Defense Policy, Countering Weapons of Mass Destruction, and Arms Control, with responsibility for U.S. defense strategy, policy, and budget planning.
 She served from 2009 to 2013 as Special Assistant to the President and Senior Director for European Affairs at the National Security Council where she spearheaded the revitalization of America’s alliances and partnerships in Europe.

 In the Clinton administration, Sherwood-Randall served as Deputy Assistant Secretary of Defense for Russia, Ukraine, and Eurasia from 1994 to 1996.
 During that time she led the effort to denuclearize three former Soviet states, for which she was awarded the Department of Defense Medal for Distinguished Public Service and the Nunn-Lugar Trailblazer Award.
 She began her career working for Senator Joe Biden as his chief advisor on foreign and defense policy.
 She has also worked atStanford University, the Council on Foreign Relations, and the Brookings Institution.